Alternative treatments for sciatica pain

-Sciatica is a set of symptoms that begin in the lumbar spine (lower back) and travel to other areas of the lower body, such as the buttocks and legs, when the sciatic nerve is pinched.
+Sciatica is a set of symptoms that begin in the lumbar (lower) spine and travel to other areas of the lower body, such as the buttocks and legs, when the sciatic nerve is pinched.

-When a disc in the spine or a bone spur places pressure on the sciatic nerve — a major nerve bundle that serves the lower back, buttocks, and both legs and feet — the symptoms and pain of sciatica can develop.
+When a disc in the spine or a bone spur places pressure on the sciatic nerve, which travels from the lower back to the buttocks, legs and feet, sciatica pain can develop.
 These symptoms are typically felt on one side of the body and may include:

 - Dull, sharp or burning pain

 - Shooting pain felt through the buttock, leg and thigh

 Sciatica symptoms can be severe and debilitating, but there are many treatment options that can help you find lasting relief.

 In addition to conventional conservative options like hot/cold therapy, over-the-counter medication and physical therapy, many patients seek out alternative treatments that are outside the medical mainstream.
 The most common alternative treatments used for sciatica include:

 - Massage therapy